 As I began to like whiskeys more and more, the desire for sweetness left and I enjoyed drinking them neat and finding the nuances of flavor.

 I enjoy cocktails at times, I like Manhattans, mojitos, and margaritas.
 I thought trying to make the margarita, with one of my favorite liquors would be a fine experiment.
 From the first sip of this bourbon margarita, I knew it worked.
-I will still be drinking most of my whiskey neat, but this is a nice change for the right occasion.
+I will still be drinking most of my whiskey neat, but this is a nice change for the right occasion, as is our Bourbon Sangria.

 Ingredients for Bourbon Margarita Recipe